-On January 31, 2024, the Company announced the closing of a \$9.7 million public offering (the "Public Offering") and a \$4 million private placement (the "Private Placement") with Hanmi Pharmaceutical.
-The Public Offering comprised 5,649,122 common shares of the Company (the "Common Shares") and warrants at a combined offering price of US \$1.71 per share.
-This included 736,842 Common Shares and warrants pursuant to a full exercise by the underwriter of its over-allotment option (the "Over-Allotment Option").
-The Private Placement comprised 2,105,263 Common Shares of the Company sold at a price of \$1.90, representing an 11% premium over the price of the Common Shares issued as part of the Public Offering.
+On January 31, 2024, the Company announced the closing of a \$9.7 million public offering (the "Public Offering") and a \$4 million private placement (the "Private Placement") with Hanmi.
+The Public Offering comprised 5,649,122 Common Shares and warrants at a combined offering price of \$1.71.
+This included 736,842 Common Shares and warrants pursuant to a full exercise by the underwriter of its over-allotment option.
+The Private Placement comprised 2,105,263 Common Shares sold at a price of \$1.90, representing an 11% premium over the price of the Common Shares issued as part of the Public Offering.
 Nasdaq subsequently issued a letter to the Company regarding the value and the date of the Private Placement, as discussed in this note, below.
 Financing costs of approximately \$1.4 million included underwriting costs of 7% and approximately \$0.4 million in professional fees.
-The Company also issued Hanmi warrants to purchase Common Shares at an exercise price of US \$1.71 per Warrant Share.
+The Company also issued Hanmi warrants to purchase Common Shares at an exercise price of \$1.71 per Share.

-On February 29, 2024, the Company received a deficiency letter (the "2024 Deficiency Letter") from the Nasdaq Listing Qualifications Department of Nasdaq notifying the Company that the Company's January 2024 Private Placement of securities to Hanmi violated 5635(d) because the Company did not obtain shareholder approval prior to such issuance.
+On February 29, 2024, the Company received a deficiency letter (the "February Deficiency Letter") from the Nasdaq Listing Qualifications Department of Nasdaq notifying the Company that the Company's Private Placement violated Nasdaq Listing Rule 5635(d) because the Company did not obtain shareholder approval prior to such issuance.
 Nasdaq stated that the Private Placement involved the issuance of greater than 20% of the issued and outstanding Common Shares of the Company at a discount to the Nasdaq official closing price on January 25, 2024, the date of the subscription agreement between the Company and Hanmi.
-The 2024 Deficiency Letter had no immediate effect on the listing of the Company's Common Shares.
-In accordance with the Nasdaq Listing Rules, the Company was given forty-five (45) calendar days to submit a plan to regain compliance.
-See Note 13, Subsequent events.
+The February Deficiency Letter had no immediate effect on the listing of the Company's Common Shares.
+In accordance with the Nasdaq Listing Rules, the Company was given 45 calendar days to submit a plan to regain compliance.
+The approval of the potential issuance of Common Shares in connection with the Hanmi investment, which would exceed 19.99% of the Corporation's outstanding shares as of the closing date of the Hanmi investment, as required by Nasdaq listing rules, was approved at the June 2024 Annual and General meeting.